 Absenteeism, presenteeism, disengagement… We hear these words interchangeably, but they’re not the same.
 The one thing they have in common?
 They’re very costly to organizations.

-Absenteeism happens when workers don’t show up at work, whether because of physical health challenges, mental health challenges (stress, anxiety, burnout, depression), or many other potential mental or behavioral health challenges.
+Absenteeism happens when workers don’t show up at work.
+It may be because of physical health challenges, mental health challenges (stress, anxiety, burnout, depression), or many other potential mental and behavioral health challenges.